Why Apply for an Electronic Money Institution License in Cyprus

 1. Corporate Income Tax

-- The standard corporate income tax rate in Cyprus is 12.5%.
-Ranks among the lowest in the European Union.
+- Standard Rate: The standard corporate income tax rate in Cyprus is 12.5%.
+It ranks among the lowest in the European Union.

 - Tax Base: EMIs are taxed on their worldwide income, but there are provisions for exemptions and deductions that can reduce the taxable base.